sumayyah19/sumayyah19/README.md

 - 👋 Hi, I’m @sumayyah19
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning front-end code and incorporating back-end systems
+- 🌱 I’m currently enhancing my skills Python, C# and Artificial Intelligence
 - 📫 How to reach me email: sumayyahsaleem123@gmail.com, discord: sumayyahx05_83359
-- ⚡ Fun fact: I like to bake and scrapbook in my spare time
+- ⚡ Fun fact: I like to bake and document my holidays in my scrapbook

 <!---
 sumayyah19/sumayyah19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.